matt-kandel/Reserving.jl/README.md

 ### To do later
 * functions for different weighted averages for LDFs and year-on-year changes (last three years, last five years, etc.)
-* write tests for Born-Ferg, Cape Cod, and Berquist-Sherman functions
+* write tests for Berquist-Sherman functions
 * functions for claim emergence